 Triana also has a killer tapas scene if you want something a little more local and less tourist packed.
 Bonus points if you try snails in season or go for some Andalusian-style pork cheek.

 If you’re really into food and cooking, try joining a cooking class.
 You can learn how to make paella, different tapas, or any other Spanish food with a local chef.
 There aren’t a lot of them, but if you do your research well, you can find the good ones.
-I don’t like to recommend things I haven’t tried – so I’ll skip the recommendations here.
-Google’s your friend!
+Cooking classes in Seville typically run €60–90 per person and last around 3 hours.
+You’ll usually cover paella, tapas basics, or traditional Andalusian dishes.
+GetYourGuide and Airbnb Experiences both list well-reviewed options.
+You can filter by ‘small group’ for a better experience or use any other filters to match your needs.
+If you have the time and like cooking (or want to learn certain recipes) it’s a must.

 FAQ